Chalk & Wire - FAQ

 Information for Students

-Chalk & Wire access codes are available for purchase at the USF Bookstore on the Tampa campus.
-The cost is around $45.
-Access codes can also be purchased online from the USF Bookstore website.
+Chalk & Wire access codes are available for purchase at the USF Bookstore on the USF Tampa campus.
+The USF Bookstore has 1-year and 2-year first-time user codes and 1-semester and 1-year renewal codes.

 - If you can’t visit the Help Desk Lab, emailing the Help Desk is the best way to get in touch with support staff and get questions answered.